 If your budget allows it and your chosen space isn’t conducive to noise then it’s time to start adding sound treatment.
 This includes things like acoustic foam panels, carpeting, and furniture.

 Make sure to measure each wall thoroughly to ensure they fit properly.
-They are easy to find, you can buy them on Amazon.
+They are easy to find; you can buy them on Amazon.

 Finally, you’ll want to find a place to put your desk.
 Try to avoid putting it directly against a wall since this can cause problems with echo.